Best Baby Bottle Brush

 The silicone-coated steel rod base is covered with a squishy handle and a silicone bristle tip on the other end.

-This healthy and Eco friendly alternative to the standard brushes is great for those who are conscious of the amount of plastic they have in their home.
+This healthy and Eco friendly alternative to the standard brushes is great for those who are conscious of the number of plastic they have in their home.

 The silicone material is also quite durable meaning this brush will need less replacement than the plastic alternatives.